Biopsy 3. Histological examination

 In practice, two types of puncture biopsy are used:

-• fine needle (aspiration, classic);
+• fine-needle (aspiration, classic);

-Why is a core biopsy performed?
+Why is a core needle biopsy performed?

-For core needle biopsy, threaded needles are used, which are screwed into the tissue like a screw.
-In this case, tissue areas remain in the needle cavity, which are much larger in volume than with a fine-needle biopsy.
+Core needle biopsies use threaded needles that are screwed into tissue like a screw.
+In this case, tissue areas that are much larger in volume remain in the needle cavity than with a fine-needle biopsy.

 Taking swabs and swabs

-Study of the received material
+Study of the obtained material

 Depending on the purpose of the biopsy and the amount of tissue obtained, the following is carried out: